Gulgun01/PortfolioProjects/README.md

 Welcome to my Data Analyst Portfolio!

 I am a data analyst with a strong background in accounting and economics, combined with experience in utilizing various tools and technologies to collect, organize, and analyze data to inform business decisions.
-I am proficient in Python, SQL, Power BI, and Excel, and have a solid understanding of data analytics techniques such as dashboard building, report writing, data mining, data merging, statistics, and critical thinking.
+I am proficient in R, Python, SQL, Power BI, and Excel, and have a solid understanding of data analytics techniques such as dashboard building, report writing, data mining, data merging, statistics, and critical thinking.

 ## Projects Included